G-D-Petrov/PersonalBlog/posts/build-blog.md

 In this case, the end goal is to build a static personal blog with Next.js.
 I already knew how to use Next.js and was aware that it might not be the best tool for the job at first glance.
 Since it is a framework for building web applications that rely on JavaScript, it is not the best choice for a static site.
 However, I also knew that it is designed for server-side rendering, which means that it should be able to generate static pages.

-Equipped with knowledge of Next.js and a vague idea of how to use it, I began to think about the steps I need to take to get there and the components of knowledge I would need to acquire or refine.
+Equipped with the knowledge of Next.js and a vague idea of how to use it, I began to think about the steps I need to take to get there and the components of knowledge I would need to acquire or refine.
 Below are the steps I came up with and why I broke them down into these particular tasks/components:

 1. Create a Next.js app - this is a basic starting point for any Next.js project;
 2. Design and implement a layout for the blog - it is often best to start with the layout and then fill in the content and functionality;